This Privacy Notice is effective from 29 July 2021.

 Information about your call, such as your phone number and the date and time of your call, is processed by our third party telephone service provider National Telecoms UK.

-Information about your phone call is stored by our third party telephone service provider within the European Economic Area.
+Information about your phone call is stored by our third party telephone service provider within the UK.

 If you contact us by post, we will collect any information you provide to us in any postal communications you send us.